USA_Flag368th crestTHE COLD WAR

 pomcus site

 Some of the equipment was assigned to the 368th Engineer Battalion (their crest is at the top of the page).
 In peace-time, the 368th basically is a military construction company.
-They work not only for the military but also do much civilian jobs.
-During their deployment in Europe, they and their colleagues were involved in helping rebuild Europe after the war, but also did civilian construction work in for example Kosovo and Lithuania.
-More information about the 368th Engineers Battalion can be found here
+They work not only for the military but also do many civilian jobs.
+The 386th Eng BN was never shipped to Europe to counter an escalation.
+However, engineers units that were stationed in peace-time Europe were paramount in the rebuilding of Western Europe after the war.
+These peace-time construction activitžies continued even after the end of the Cold War in 1989, for example in Kosovo and Lithuania.

-The 368th had equipment in storage in Europe as well.
+The 368th probably did have equipment in storage in Europe as well.
 That included dump trucks, the real "working horses" of the Engineers whereever they go.
 With a shorte wheelbase than the normal cargo truck, it is more manouverable and better suited to handle heavy loads in tight corners.
 With it came the Dump Truck Troop Carrier Kit, making it a troop carrier for 12 soldiers as well.
 Without preparations, the trucks can cross up to 30 inches of water without problem.
 With the Fording Kit installed, they can cross a stagering 75 inches of water depth!

 M51A2 dumping M51A2

-Our "new" truck, a 1973 Kaiser Jeep Corporation 5-ton dump truck M51A2
+Our "new" truck, a 1973 Kaiser Jeep Corporation 5-ton dump truck M51A2 as we got it

 The still fully functional truck is now being repaired and restored with its original colors and registration signs.
 We will also add back the original Troop Carrier Kit.
-When needed, these trucks were also used to carry up to 12 soldiers.

 Not in the least, the truck will be used actively in its original use as construction vehicle for projects of us and our partners.
 For example, it will play a role in the planned restoration of a 3-mile long small-gauge peat excavation railroad and will be used to help rebuild the former peat excavation workshop into a historic blacksmith workshop.
 Finally, the truck will be offered as support vehicle in case of human emergency situations, for example in times of severe snow calamities or flooding (which are becoming increasingly common in the Czech Republic and neighboring Austria).